jessetuong/Jesse-tuong-focus-bear-intern/typeorm-encrypted.md

 ## Trade-offs: database-level vs application-level encryption

-- Database-level encryption (at rest / TDE) is free and invisible — queries and indexes work normally, no real overhead.
+- Database-level encryption is free and invisible — queries and indexes work normally, no real overhead.
 But it only protects a stolen disk or backup; anyone with a live DB connection (leaked creds, injection, dumps) still sees plaintext.

 - Application-level encryption (typeorm-encrypted) keeps the data as ciphertext everywhere except inside the app, with the key stored separately from the database — so it survives a database compromise.
 The cost: you can't filter, sort, or index encrypted columns, values are larger, raw SQL debugging shows nothing useful, and you have to manage the key and its rotation.